smo-key/notebookgenie/templates/readme.md

 #Template API

 ###Board data
-The `b` (board) object contains a colelction of data retrieved from the board selected by the user.
+The `b` (board) object contains a collection of data retrieved from the board selected by the user.

 b | Example Result
 ----------|----------